Food inflation in India: Measuring food inflation in India

 Wholesale Price Index (WPI) refers to the average selling price in the wholesale market received by domestic producers of goods.
 On the other hand, Consumer Price Index refers to the average selling prices from the consumer's perspective.
 CPI and WPI can vary due to taxes, subsidies, and distribution costs.
 Historically, food Inflation in India has been measured and analysed using the Wholesale Price Index (WPI) because of its availability.
 India did not have a unified Consumer Price Index (CPI) for both urban and rural areas before January 2011 with base year of 2010.
 The Reserve Bank of India officially adopted CPI as the key measure of food inflation in February 2015 following the recommendations of Patel Committee Report.

 In practice, the Wholesale Price Index in India represents prices from various stages of the value chain.
 According to National Statistical Commission, WPI may correspond to farm-gate, factory-gate or mine-head prices, or in different cases, primary and secondary markets, or at various wholesale and retail levels.
 WPI measures food inflation based on the weighted average of primary food products and manufactured food products.
 The WPI basket, based on the 2004–2005 base year, consisted of 676 commodities such as fuel(15%), metals(10.7%), chemicals(12%), textiles(7.3%), and food items(24.3%).
 Within this basket, primary food products—including cereals, pulses, milk, meat, fruits, and vegetables—accounted for 14.3% of the total weight, while manufactured food products like butter, ghee, milk powder, bakery goods, and sugar held a weight of 10%, bringing the total weight of food items to 24.3%.
-The weights used in WPI are revised every decade.

 In Addition to WPI, four Consumer Price Indices were officially published in India for different segments of the economy.
 These included the CPI for Industrial Workers (CPI-IW, base year 2001), Agricultural Labourers (CPI-AL, base year 1986–87), Rural Labourers (CPI-RL, base year 1986–87), and Urban Non-Manual Employees (CPI-UNME, base year 2001).
 The CPI for food was under the CPI for Industrial Workers (CPI-IW), which comprised six main components - food, clothing, fuel and lighting, housing, tobacco and intoxicants, and miscellaneous.
 A significant difference between WPI and CPI was that CPI assigned a much larger share of weight to food, ranging from 49 to 65% compared to WPI 41-59%, within their food index.
-That is why CPI was more likely to capture the rise in food inflation after 2005.